altanner/graphical-data-apps/site-build/content/posts/03layout.md

 ## Creating your first page
 We have a text editor open, but to begin let's rename this to make it clear what it is.
 Do this by saving the file, or going "Save as", and naming it `data_app.py` (you might need to right-click on the file and select "*Rename*").

-We will by telling Python to make the `streamlit` library available to our script:
+We will start by telling Python to make the `streamlit` library available to our script:

 ```Python
 import streamlit as st